DRD161/Employee-Directory/README.md

 Once all packages have been installed open the index.html file in your browser of choice.

-_This project does not utilize a bundler do to it's simplicity.
+_This project does not utilize a bundler due to it's simplicity.
 In larger projects a bundler such as Webpack or Parcel would be used._